-The Changsha Municipal Emergency Management Bureau visited the Institute of Chemical Engineering to conduct safety assessment and research.
+The Changsha Municipal Emergency Management Bureau conducts a research visit to the Institute of Chemical Engineering to assess safety practices.

-On September 15, Yan Boping, Director of the Administrative Approval Division of Changsha Municipal Emergency Management Bureau, and his delegation visited the Institute of Chemical Engineering to conduct a research and guidance visit.
-Yang Fangwen, Deputy General Manager of the institute, Zhong Yanming, Director of the Safety Assessment Center, and other relevant personnel attended the meeting.
+On September 15, Yan Boping, Director of the Administrative Approval Division of Changsha Municipal Emergency Management Bureau, and his delegation visited the Institute of Chemical Engineering to conduct a safety assessment survey and provide guidance.
+Yang Fangwen, Deputy General Manager of the Institute, along with Zhong Yanming, Director of the Safety Assessment Center, and other relevant personnel, attended the meeting.

 Release time: